Approximating evidence via bounded harmonic means: Numerical Illustrations

 \subsubsection{Example 3: Rosenbrock Distribution}

-In this example, we examine the performances of the different methods previously mentioned for a posterior distribution with a boomerang shape called the {\em Rosenbrock distribution} that has often been used as a benchmark in the Bayesian computational literature \cite{haario1999adaptive,wraith2009estimation, pagani2022}.
-In the general case, each entry $X_i \in \mathbb{R}^{d-1}$ ($i=1, \dots, n$) follows the density
+In this example, we examine the performances of the different methods previously mentioned for a posterior distribution with a boomerang shape called the {\em Rosenbrock distribution} that has often been used as a benchmark in the Bayesian computational literature (\cite{haario1999adaptive,wraith2009estimation, pagani2022}).